Maximally recoverable codes with locality and availability: Lower Bound on the Field Size

 \section{Lower Bound on the Field Size}

 In this section, we will derive a lower bound on the field size of an MR-LRC of type $ (r,\delta, N,t) $ with $ N $-availability.
+We will only need the fact that MR-LRCs with availability can correct any simple erasure pattern by Theorem \ref{thm:correctable} (hence the bound applies potentially to a larger family of LRCs with availability).
 To derive a lower bound on the field size, we need to identify certain MDS subcodes of the local codes under consideration.
 We will identify these by alluding to Definition \ref{def locally correctable erasures}, where we identified the set of all correctable erasure patterns of the local code.
 After identifying these subcodes, we apply arguments similar to \cite{gopi} to derive the lower bound on the field size.

 We will need the following auxiliary lemma, which is \cite[Lemma 1]{gopi}.

 \begin{lemma}[\cite{gopi}] Let $ \mathbb{P}^d_\mathbb{F} $ denote the projective space of dimension $ d $ over a field $ \mathbb{F} $, and let $ X_1, X_2, \ldots, X_g \subseteq \mathbb{P}^d_\mathbb{F} $ be pairwise disjoint subsets of sizes $ |X_i| = t $, for $ i \in [g] $.
 If $ g \geq d+1 $ and $ |\mathbb{F}| < (g/d-1)t - 4 $, then there exists a hyperplane $ H $ of $ \mathbb{P}^d_\mathbb{F} $ which intersects $ d+1 $ distinct subsets among $ X_1, X_2, \ldots, X_g $. \end{lemma}